-Case studies provide practitioners and managers with first hand information shared by their colleagues in the field that can provide ideas and insights on how to address current challenges emerging in daily practice.
+Case studies provide practitioners and managers with first-hand information from colleagues in the field that provide ideas and insights on how to address current challenges emerging in daily practice.
 These case studies were developed by managers participating in the BASSC executive development training programs, and can be incorporated into in-house training programs, shared through weekly unit meetings, or as part of individual staff development.

-Some of the most relevant work for practitioners and managers include our public sector case studies related to: child welfare services, welfare to work programs, food stamp services, adult/aging services, and other human services related to mental health, substance abuse, domestic violence, and others.
+Public sector case studies of service issues relate to: child welfare services, welfare to work programs, food stamp services, adult/aging services, and other human services related to mental health, substance abuse, domestic violence, and others.
 Management case studies explore issues such as: organizational restructuring, information systems development, and financial management.